Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 We officially have grown up ducks.
 There are little to no baby feathers on any of them, although the dark one has a funny little mohawk of baby feathers running down its neck still.
 They seem to have settled into their new home.

 Our ducks are getting bigger and stinkier by the day!
 They are definitely outgrowing the pen in the garage and will be moving outside very soon.
-They really need more space and a bigger pool of water to play in.

 Our runner ducks don't shy away from any type of weather.
 I always worry about them when the weather gets yucky.
 We had a surprised snow storm this week and I wanted to see what they were up to.
-As I walked into the yard, they ran up to greet me and tell me all about the snow. :) They loved it!

 The main event this week was moving day!
 We purchased a large dog run at Costco and are working on modifying it so that it protects them from predators.
 We placed the placed the dog run on pavers, in part to level the area and to help with predators.

 Our runner ducks are now 3 weeks old and have grown up so much.
 They seem to get taller by the minute and have distinct personalities.
-I am totally in love, which is good because they are ridiculously stinky!

 Our ducks are officially grown up.
 They always greet me when I come through the fence with non-stop quacking.
 The lightest colored one is very clearly a crossbreed, although it tries very hard to fit in. :)